Imoptimal/imoptimal-theme/readme.txt

 == Resources ==
 * modernizr 3.6.0 (Custom Build), MIT - available @ https://modernizr.com/
+* Menu/Search icon © Alexander Kahlkopf, https://iconmonstr.com/license/ - available free of charge @ https://iconmonstr.com/

 Resources used in the theme screenshot:
 * Photo of the girl in the field © 2018 Olga, CC0 - free to use, available @ https://www.pexels.com/photo/action-carefree-cropland-daylight-1146242/
-* The logo © 2018 Ivan Maljukanović, CC0 - made by me, not available online apart from my own personal website (used as an asset) @ https://imoptimal.com
+* The logo © 2020 Ivan Maljukanović, CC0 - made by me, not available online apart from my own personal website (used as an asset) @ https://imoptimal.com
 * Icons © Alexander Kahlkopf, https://iconmonstr.com/license/ - available free of charge @ https://iconmonstr.com/